Dynamical invariants of mapping torus categories: Hochschild cohomology of the mapping torus categories

-Apply the functor where $\scrC_{dg}(\C)$ is the category of chains over $\C$.
+evaluated at any $(\scrF,\scrF')$ is a quasi-isomorphism.
+This concludes the proof. \end{proof} Consider the functor where $\scrC_{dg}(\C)$ is the category of chains over $\C$.
 This functor can be seen as a Yoneda functor and hence it preserves the limits.
-This implies
+Hence, implies

 We can easily identify the chain complexes Moreover we have \begin{lem} Let $U\subset\Tt_0$ be a quasi-compact open subvariety.
 Given a dg model $\scrC oh(U)$ and restriction(pull-back) functor $\scrC oh_p(\Tt_0)\rightarrow \scrC oh(U)$, the induced chain map is a quasi-isomorphism. \end{lem} \begin{proof} This follows from Lemma \ref{lemcoh} and Lemma \ref{lemgenloc}. \end{proof} \begin{lem} Let $U\subset\Tt_0$ be an open quasi-compact subvariety.
 Then there exists a line bundle $\mathcal{L}$ and a section $s\in\Gamma(\mathcal{L})$ such that $U=\{s\neq 0 \}$ and for any such $(\mathcal{L},s)$ the localization of $\scrC oh_p(\Tt_0)$ at the natural transformation is quasi-equivalent to $\scrC oh(U)$. \end{lem} \begin{proof} See \cite{localization} for the definition of localization and the proof of a similar statement.
 Note, the existence of such a pair $(\mathcal L,s)$ holds for general $U$ only because we are on a curve.
 But, we only need it for $U=U_{i+1/2}$ or $V_j$ in which case there are obvious pairs $(\mathcal{L},s)$. \end{proof} \begin{lem} Let $\B$ be a dg category, $\Phi$ be an auto-equivalence and $T:1\rightarrow \Phi$ be a natural transformation.
 Consider the localization functor $\B\rightarrow T^{-1}\B$.
-Then, \end{lem} \begin{proof}We will not include the proof here.
-For motivation, one can consider the case $\B$ is an ordinary commutative algebra and $T=f\in\B$.
-In this case, it is obvious that $RHom_{\B_f^e}(\B_f,\B_f)\cong RHom_{\B^e}(\B,\B_f)$. \end{proof} We can summarize this discussion as
+Then, \end{lem}

+For motivation, one can consider the case where $\B$ is an ordinary commutative algebra and $T=f\in\B$.
+In this case, it is obvious that $RHom_{\B_f^e}(\B_f,\B_f)\cong RHom_{\B^e}(\B,\B_f)$. \begin{proof}[Sketch of the Proof] The general idea is the following: first one checks that $T^{-1}\B$, as defined in \cite{localization}, is the same as localization at morphisms $T_L:L\to \Phi(L)$, where the localization is defined as in \cite{GPS1}, i.e. as the quotient of $\B$ by the cones of these morphisms.
+This comparison can be done analogous to \cite[Lemma 3.37]{GPS1}.
+There is a similar notion of (left and right) localization of bimodules (see \cite{GPS1}), and it is easy to see that $T^{-1}\B$, as a $T^{-1}\B$-$\B$-bimodule can be obtained from the diagonal bimodule of $\B$ by left localization at these morphisms.
+Left localization is equivalent to $T^{-1}\B\otimes_\B(\cdot)$; hence, it is left adjoint to the restriction functor from $T^{-1}\B$-$\B$-bimodules to $\B$-$\B$-bimodules.
+Therefore,